rahulkhand/pacman/readme.txt

 - When ghosts are scared they have their own improved scared sprite as well
 - Eaten ghosts turn into eyes that run back to the ghost house

-Please run pac-man_revenge_v1.1.py in a python editor with the other 3 files and the splash image in the same folder as it.
+Please run pac-man_revenge_v1.2.py in a python editor with the other 3 files and the splash image in the same folder as it.
-All python files must be actively running and compiled within the same python interpreter.
+**You can ignore these steps for running the files if you are running the exe** All python files must be actively running and compiled within the same python interpreter.
 This project requires the PIL and requests libraries in order to run the graphics framework and display PIL images.
 All other imported libraries are standard python in-built libraries.